cogentcore/cogent/README.md

 * Initially will be relying on basic syntax highlighting via https://github.com/alecthomas/chroma, but to provide more advanced IDE-level functionality, a flexible dynamic parsing framework is envisioned, based on the GoKi tree (ki) structures.
 This will provide multi-pass robust AST (abstract syntax tree) level parsing of supported languages, and the goal is to make the parser fully GUI editable to support "easy" extension to new languages.

+# TODO

+* search / replace in TextView
+* set inactive on all FileNodes, and have TreeView use props to get alt context menu items -- open in editor1, 2 etc
+* project file would save everything in principle if it is literally the gide object -- not sure though how robust that will be over time.  what actually goes in project file?? probably just some per-project settings of some sort?  have a general prefs and then a project-specific prefs.  things like splitter positions, number of editors, etc.
+* ideally context menu on each filenode has open in.. and then a submenu of editor numbers
+* also each textview should have its own context menu where you can pick which buffer / file to view -- C-x b / f will pull up these same functions.
+* need commands to run after saving (always reload after save) and general commands avail. including git (just use command line for everything of course!)
+* textview not resizing in gide -- wordwrap is past end of this line.
+* bg color of line numbers darker than regular text.
+* need autosave and crash files!